Crib talk: Studies

 In 2000, crib talk research was conducted on a young girl named Nora.
 In this research, Nora's talk was examined before she slept as her parents recorded her from the age of 46 to 50 months.
-Nora's age was older than most other studies done on children's crib talk, as the average age is between 15 to 36 months.
+Nora's age was older than most other studies done on children's crib talk, as the average age is between 15 and 36 months.
 Over this period of time, a total of 60 pre-sleep recordings were collected.

 Research on crib talk has also been conducted on developmentally challenged children with autism and psychotic disorders.
-A study was conducted on 3 autistic children and 2 psychotic children.
+A study was conducted on three autistic children and two psychotic children.
 The data collected on these children was important to compare the functionality, form, and content to normally developing children.